Ryoichi2022/Practice_12/README.md

 Separating data into training and testing sets is an important part of evaluating machine learning models.
 Typically, when we separate a data set into a training set and testing set, most of the data is used for training, and a smaller portion of the data is used for testing.
 By using similar data for training and testing, we can minimize the effects of data discrepancies and better understand the characteristics of the model.

 ### Process of splitting
-We used sklearn library to imoprt: **sklearn.model_selection import train_test_split**.
+We used sklearn library to import: **sklearn.model_selection import train_test_split**.
 Train_test_split is a function in Sklearn model selection for splitting data arrays into two subsets: for training data and for testing data.
 With this function, you don't need to divide the dataset manually.
 By default, Sklearn train_test_split will make 25:75 random partitions for the two subsets.
 But with our dataset we found better results when we divide datasets to 20:80 ratio.
 We then fed the data in the Machine Learning Model and using the features of the dataset, we split the processed data into training and testing data.
-We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data.first we created two variable **X** and **Y** to split data and the target.
-We stored **Price** in **Y** which is our target variable and pass rest of the features in varaible **X**.
+We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data.
+First we created two variable **X** and **Y** to split data and the target.
+We stored **Price** in **Y** which is our target variable and pass rest of the features in variable **X**.

 ### Creating Training and Testing dataset
 For this we created four variables:
 **X_train, X_test, Y_train, and y_test**
-As we seperated the target from the data above, we then put all the data to train the module in the **X_train** variable and all the testing data in the variable **X_test**.
+As we separated the target from the data above, we then put all the data to train the module in the **X_train** variable and all the testing data in the variable **X_test**.
 The price of all the values from **X_train** will be stored in **y_train** and the price of all the values from **X_test** will be stored in **y_test**.
-We then utilized train-test-split function which we imported from sklearn library and pass our **X** and **Y** variable in it to finally split our data into traing and testing.
+We then utilized train-test-split function which we imported from sklearn library and pass our **X** and **Y** variable in it to finally split our data into training and testing.

 ## X.1.
 Load DecisionTree Regressor
 We first load DecisionTree Regressor to test our data.
 We imported the regressor: